UPDATED: SEPTEMBER 18, 2023 | 2 MIN READ

 What is the difference between Medicaid and Medicare?

-Medicare is for people over 65, younger disabled people, and dialysis patients.
+Medicare is for people over 65, younger disabled, and dialysis patients.
 Medicaid is an assistance program for low-income patients’ medical expenses.

 What are the pros and cons of not having health insurance?